-Develop thin-film lithium niobate on insulator technology for100 GHz optical modulation in telecom and DoD applications.
+Develop lithium niobate on insulator (LNOI) technology for100 GHz optical modulation in telecom and DoD applications.

-The following sub-sections describe the scope of the propose effort that will be conducted by The Ohio State University (Ohio State) and the University of Dayton (UD).
-Our industrial partner, Gooch & House go Ohio (G&H), will be providing technical and market guidance to the university team.
+The following sub-sections describe the scope of the proposed effort that will be conducted by The Ohio State University (OSU) and the University of Dayton (UD).
+Our industrial partner, Gooch & Housego Ohio (G&H), will provide technical and market guidance to the university team.

 We propose to build and characterize an optical modulator that will eventually lead to operation at low drive voltages out to 100 GHz.
 Guided by electromagnetic (EM) design principles and state-of-the-art simulation software, the OSU team will perform the necessary fabrication processes to form and detach thin films from highly polished bulk lithium niobate wafers.
 The thin-film of lithium niobate will rest on a thin layer of silicon dioxide (SiO2) deposited on a silicon wafer.
 Lithographic techniques will be applied to pattern narrow lines on the surface of the LNOI.
 Etching will be performed to form a small rib on the surface of the LN to provide optical guiding.
 Gold electrodes will be formed adjacent to the waveguide rib.
 Characterization measurements will be performed to measure voltage response at direct current, 10 GHz, and 40 GHz with a longer-term goal of 100 GHz.
 We also plan to investigate the possibility of applying the thin-film approach to other EO crystals that could potentially provide even better performing modulators than those made from LN.